CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 # Acknowledgments
 {:numbered="false"}

 We thank the participants on the LAMPS Working Group mailing list for their insightful feedback and comments.
-In particular, the authors extend sincere appreciation to David von Oheimb, John Mattsson, Michael StJohns for their reviews and suggestions, which greatly improved the quality of this document.
+In particular, the authors extend sincere appreciation to David von Oheimb, John Mattsson, and Michael StJohns for their reviews and suggestions, which greatly improved the quality of this document.